Benkol003/Third-Year-Notes/COMP37111 Graphics and Virtual Enviroments/Week 1 Curve Representations.md

 ### Non-Uniform Rational Basis Splines (NURBS)

-Adds two more components - *homogeneous component* & the *knot vector*.
+Adds two more components - *homogeneous component* & the *knot vector*, to allow for more local control.

 Homogeneous component: (may know this as 'w' component in graphics) for adding weight to control points - allows fine control over shape of a curve towards a certain point.